-Despite the contrasting results between domestic and non-U.S. equities and the challenging fixed income markets, the Legislative Retirement System generated a solid 6.9% net-of-fees return for the one-year period ending September 30, 2018.
-Over longer time periods, the LRS portfolio returned 6.5% (net of fees) over five years and 8.3% (net of fees) over ten years.
-For comparison, the actuarially assumed rate-of-return is 7%.
+During this volatile fiscal year ending September 30, 2020, including double digit losses in the second fiscal quarter, the Legislative Retirement System produced a positive return of 5.7% net-of-fees.
+Over longer time periods, the LRS portfolio returned 7.3% (net of fees) over five years and 7.5% (net of fees) over ten years.
+For comparison, the actuarially assumed rate-of-return is 7.0%.
+At the same time, the LRS portfolio has exceeded its market benchmark over several of the historical time periods.

 The LRS portfolio remains well-diversified and positioned to generate results under a wide variety of economic scenarios.
 The largest allocations within the portfolio continue to be domestic and non-U.S. equity investments combined with investment grade fixed.
-The portfolio includes allocations to real asset investments to help provide inflation protection as well as non-traditional exposures to add balance to the total portfolio.
+The portfolio includes allocations to real asset investments to offer inflation protection as well as non-traditional exposures to provide diversification to the total portfolio.

-The LRS Trustees continued to meet on a regular basis to discuss markets, managers and portfolio positioning.
-The Trustees engaged in an in-depth review of asset allocation which began toward the end of the fiscal year and continued into the new year.
-It is expected that modest changes will be implemented during fiscal year 2019 to streamline the investment portfolio and reduce investment expenses.
+The LRS Trustees continued to meet on a regular basis to discuss markets, investment managers, and portfolio positioning.
+The Trustees engaged in extra correspondence during the market downturn to discuss asset allocation and portfolio positioning.
+The portfolio was rebalanced using fixed income investments to fund benefit payments until the markets recovered.
+One equity manager was replaced during the last fiscal quarter.
+It is expected that modest changes will be implemented during fiscal year 2021 to further refine the portfolio.